oimodeler/oimodeler/docs/source/getting_started.rst

   :alt: Alternative text

-We now can get the result of our fit.
-The oimFitterEmcee fitter can either return the ``best``, the ``mean`` or the ``median`` model.
-It return uncertainties estimated from the density distribution (see emcee for more details on the statistics).
+We now can retrieve the result of our fit.
+The **oimFitterEmcee** fitter can either return the ``best``, the ``mean`` or the ``median`` model.
+It also returns uncertainties estimated from the density distribution (see emcee documentation for more details on the statistics).

 .. code-block:: python

     median,err_l,err_u,err=fit.getResults(mode='median',discard=1000)

-To compute the median and mean model we have to remove, as in the corner plot, the walkers that didn't converge with the ``chi2limitfact`` keyword (default in 20) and remove the steps of the bruning phase with the ``discard`` option.
+To compute the median and mean models we remove, as in the corner plot, the walkers that didn't converged with the ``chi2limitfact`` keyword (default in 20) and remove the steps of the burning phase with the ``discard`` option.

-When asking for the results, the simulatedData with these value are also produced in the fitter internal simulator.
-We can plot again the data/model and compute the final reduced chi2:
+When asking for the results, the simulated data with these value are also produced in the fitter internal simulator.
+We can plot the data/model and compute the final reduced chi2:

 .. code-block:: python